 This trail will take you to the entrance of Kahore Tau, making for a decent length cross country loop back towards the main hub.

 Trail U is a further extension to this cross country network, adding even more distance to your rides.
 U track is a re-mastered Bates, starting out on the original Bates track, on the right as you head back to the carpark from Anti-Climb Ax.
 The old Bates track still exists, but the addition of the U trail has added a leg burner of berms and switchbacks which wind up and down for 2 km.
 The short downhill sections make the climbs all worth it, and there is even the option of a few hucks and jumps for those with a keen eye!
 This trail ends opposite the start of W, giving you the perfect descent back down to the car park.

 The usual run back to the van, Mandatory Powerplay, has also had some digger love.
 The TrailPRO crew had some time left over to spruce up one of the more popular trails in the park.
 It has been widened and bridges removed to give you an excellent progressive jumps trail.
 All the jumps can be rolled down easily, as I found out when running out of energy in both legs and lights the other night.
 But the jumps have potential to be fun and fast when pedaled with pace.
-Just watch out for the digger which is still on the side of the track about half way down!

 If you still have some energy left in the tank after all that, check out the new Fence Line trail in the Kiwi network.
 Take Kiwi Hi or Mid out and instead of coming back along Kiwi Lo, you now have the option of going along Fence Line.
 The hard work put in by the Sinclairs and club volunteers is a gentle meander back down to the carpark featuring bridges, berms and even a new wooden feature to negotiate.
 Perfect for the beginners to build on their skills and add variety to the already established Kiwi trails network.